John Jones (footballer, born 1916)

 John Thomas Jones (25 November 1916 – 1978) was a Welsh footballer.
 A goalkeeper, he was known as "Jones the Cap".

 Career

-Jones joined Port Vale as an amateur in July 1936, and signed professional forms that December.
-Working as understudy to Allan Todd, he played just four games – three in the Third Division North and one in the FA Cup, and was given a free transfer in April 1937.
+Jones joined Port Vale as an amateur in July 1936 and signed professional forms that December.
+Working as understudy to Allan Todd, he played just four games – three in the Third Division North and one in the FA Cup.
+He was given a free transfer in April 1937.
 He then moved on to Northampton Town and Oldham Athletic.